7 Essential Tips to Format your Poetry Book

 Poetry is becoming one of the most-read literary forms these days with social media’s boom.
 There is a great splurge of poets on platforms like Instagram, so many find a massive audience for their work and success when deciding to get their poems self-published.

 With that said, how do you efficiently turn your poetry collection into a book?
-It isn’t enough to add all the poems and get the manuscript ready for publication.
-You need to prepare the manuscript and format it effectively to get the poetry book ready.
+It is not enough to add all the poems and get the poetry manuscript ready for publication.
+You need to prepare the manuscript and follow formatting guidelines effectively to get the poetry book ready.
 The article will guide you with the process.

 Formatting a Poetry Book

-Before you get your poetry book published, here are the essential tips you need to know about formatting your poetry book:
+Before you get your poetry collection published, here are the essential tips you need to know about formatting your poetry book: